proeditor2009/scratchBot/README.md

 Download `scratch_Launcher.py`

-Then, you will be able to run the ScratchBot
+Then, you will be able to use the ScratchBot